MarceloR00/open-cx-netinder/docs/development_report.md

 To be completed

 ### User stories
-We have a more up-to-date set of user stories in our Trello board, that we have made public so that you can watch our progress as development continues (https://trello.com/b/8qWwiWTX/netinder).
+We have made our Trello board public so that you can check the user stories and acceptance test scenarios more easily.
+You can also see how the project is progressing by checking the board, as you'll be able to see when new features are finished, awaiting code review, added to the backlog... (https://trello.com/b/8qWwiWTX/netinder).

 The board consists of user stories.
 Each one of them is assigned a priority as a label, and these priorities can assume one of four states: Critical, urgent, moderately important and nice to have.